cdapio/cdap/cdap-docs/hydrator-manual/source/creating-pipelines.rst

 :ref:`Lifecycle <http-restful-api-lifecycle-start>` and :ref:`Preferences
 <http-restful-api-preferences>` RESTful APIs.

+To set values for macro keys through a Hydrator pipeline's preferences, see the :ref:`Preferences HTTP RESTful API <http-restful-api-preferences>`.

 Fields that are macro-enabled are identified in the Hydrator Studio UI and documented in the :ref:`Hydrator Plugin Reference <cask-hydrator-plugins>`.

 Macro Functions
 ---------------
-In addition to macro substitution, you can use pre-defined macro functions.
+In addition to macro substitution, you can use predefined macro functions.
 Currently, these functions are predefined and available:

 - ``logicalStartTime``